 2) Reflective Journal (60 points).
+Due June 3rd by email.

 Throughout the course students are to create a journal that focuses on your personal responses to the following:

 - 1. Specific themes in the readings, lectures and group discussions that are especially meaningful or inspiring to you and reflections on how they might be applied to your practice. - 2.
 Reflections on your own thoughts, beliefs, and experiences on death and loss and there relevance to your practice and the self-of-the-therapist.